The best dairy-free and nut-free pumpkin bread recipe

-Easy classic pumpkin bread with a dash of pumpkin spices.
+Easy dairy-free and nut-free classic pumpkin bread recipe with a dash of pumpkin spices.
 A loaf of bread that stays soft and moist in the next day too.
-Dairy free, nut free.

 This post may contain affiliate links.
 Please see our Disclosure Policy for details.